 We’ve already cleared up that these two cuts of steak are the same, but there still may be some lingering questions.
 These frequently asked questions should help you understand more about this incredible cut of meat.

 Answer: Kansas City strips are second to none in quality and taste.
 Whether it’s masquerading as a strip from Kansas City or New York, it’s going to contain rich steak flavor and incredible tenderness.
 Midwestern beef is generally boneless, but if you do find a bone, it only enhances the flavor.

 Answer: Kansas City’s culinary scene is known far and wide for adventurous dining, including steak.
 In fact, its reverence for steakhouses above all else is still ingrained in its culture.
 There are casual steak joints as well as fine dining steakhouses, and everything in between.

-Answer: A New York strip is more tender and flavorful, but it’s also very expensive.
+Answer: A New York strip is more tender and flavorful, but it’s also very expensive, even for a New Yorker.
 A sirloin will be much cheaper, and can still be enjoyable if prepared correctly.
 However, if you’re looking for the best, you’ll want to try the strip.

 Answer: This is a true head-to-head comparison of a great steak.
 A ribeye will have more internal marbling and fat, giving it a ton of flavor, a smooth texture, and a lot of tenderness.
 For those who really want a lot of beefy taste, the ribeye is one of the best options.

 A Kansas City strip has a band of fat running along the side, but much less in the middle.
 It still has an excellent texture and flavor as well as a lot of juicy, savory taste, but it isn’t as powerful as the ribeye.